British Car Brands

 JBA Motors Logo

-The brand specializes in luxury cars, which it has been producing in Norwich since 1982.
-The abbreviation in the name consists of the first letters of the surnames of the founders of the company: Jones, Barlow, and Ashley.
+The brand specializes in luxury cars and has produced them in Norwich since 1982.
+The abbreviation in the name consists of the first letters of the surnames of the company’s founders: Jones, Barlow, and Ashley.

 Axon